drycc/workflow/src/applications/using-container-images.md

     $ curl -s http://example-dockerfile-http.local3.dryccapp.com
     Powered by Drycc

-Because you are deploying a Docker image, the `cmd` process type is automatically scaled to 1 on first deploy.
+Because you are deploying a Docker image, the `web` process type is automatically scaled to 1 on first deploy.

-Use `drycc scale cmd=3` to increase `cmd` processes to 3, for example.
+Use `drycc scale web=3` to increase `web` processes to 3, for example.
 Scaling a process type directly changes the number of [Containers][container] running that process.